About Grischa (Ashtanga Yoga Berlin)

 Grischa opened Aṣṭāṅga Yoga Berlin in 2004.
-He is teaching traditional Ashtanga Vinyasa Yoga since 2001.
+He teaches traditional Ashtanga Vinyasa Yoga since 2001.
 He has been a long-term student of Richard Freeman and has practiced with many senior teachers such as Maty Ezraty and Chuck Miller, John Scott, Nancy Gilgoff and others.
-He has also practiced with the Jois family but found no reason for paying “authorization royalties” to a corrupted business model that is openly abusing the values of Yogic tradition and lineage.
+He has also practiced with the Jois family but was not able to see a trace of a yogic mindset in them.

-How can we recognize the original Yoga when we only know Fake Yoga?
+How can we recognize the original Yoga when there is so much Fake Yoga all over the place?

-Similarly, prāṇāyāma is not about the physical breath or touching the nose in a certain way, not in the counting of repetitions and duration.
+Similarly, prāṇāyāma is not about the physical breath or touching the nose , not in the counting of repetitions and duration.
 It is not about achieving more lung capacity or a longer breath.
 Only awareness of the effects in your nervous system in the present moment can make practice transformational.

 Grischa teaches how to get deeply grounded in these practical guides of Yoga and how use them for turning exercises into the meaningful self-inquiry that truly Yoga is.
 Only when we know what it’s about we know if we waster our time and effort or not.